 When a card effect increases your hand rank, it is considered to be the worst possible hand of its new rank unless it is changed to a rank of 11 or above, in which case treat it as rank 11 and equal to all other rank 11 hands.
-When a card effect reduces your hand rank, it is considered to be the best possible hand of its new rank unless it falls below rank 1, in which case it is treated as the worst possible rank 1 hand.
+When a card effect reduces your hand rank, it is considered to be the best possible hand of its new rank.